 6 November 2010

 Wow.
 Look back at that.
 Still together after 6 years and then 10... and now, 21.
 Oh, with the added bit that we're also now married, officially.
 My darling number one, I love you more than ever before.
-I've reached a stage in my life where I not only can't imagine my life without you, but more worringly, not sure if I would want to live my life without you.
+I've reached a stage in my life where I not only can't imagine my life without you, but more worryingly, not sure if I would want to live my life without you.

 17 December 2021

-It is so refreshing to have a straight guy that is never offended by some guy in their lives who is gay.
+It is so refreshing to have a straight guy that is never offended by some guy in their lives who are gay.
 In a short time, we've known each other, you've looked after me like a big brother.
 You're one of the most tolerant placid straight blokes I know and one of the most charming features you have, apart from Helen, is your ability to take any knock or fall and show us all that being patient and calm wins every time.
 You're marvellous!

 This is Jezz's Mum, Joan.
 I feel honoured and proud that Joan, Hayley and Elliot have accepted me so readily into their family.
-Joan, you and I have always got on and I do enjoy you and Hayley staying with us.
-You're smart, always look good and despite any religious beliefs and differences, you show a great acceptance that comes across as totally unphased.
+Joan, you and I have always got on, and I do enjoy you and Hayley staying with us.
+You're smart, always look good and despite any religious beliefs and differences, you show a great acceptance that comes across as totally un-phased.

 I met you while dating Debbie, your daughter.
 I remember being so impressed with how you played the guitar and then singing.
-I wanted to be like you.
-You continued to influence my appreciation for decent wholesome music through the decades.
+Furthermore, I wanted to be like you.
+You continued to influence my appreciation for decent, wholesome music through the decades.
 Most recently, a few years ago, with a post on Facebook from you, of the amazing Boz Scaggs.
 It made me buy the album and then two more.

 You’ve been a thoughtful and caring person, something anyone could ever want in a friend.
 You’ve made me laugh so many times with you (and sometimes at you because of your funny ways).
 Your professional approach to everything you did in life blends into your strong character that has always impressed me.
 You’ve taught me a lot, Johnnie; from how to fold socks to how to be strong when I first thought I was dying.
 When you consider the way we met, and the way how queens get their trade from one to the next, it’s a beautiful relationship and friendship we had and one that many would and have envied.
 You’re one of a few that I can say, nothing was ever too much trouble.
-You’re tolerance of me when I’ve been weak, foolish and inconsiderate, was exceptional.
+Your tolerance of me when I’ve been weak, foolish and inconsiderate, was exceptional.
 I loved you very much.